olemp/whpah/README.md

 The same pattern is used for cluster-addons, however, we usually create an umbrella chart for the cluster-addons.
 See the `manifests/cluster-addons` folder for examples.

+# License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.